Jet slides off O'Hare runway, as snow sweeps across Midwest towards Northeast

 "We don't know exactly what we’re going to be dealing with here, but we do know it’s a real storm," with cold temperatures and the potential for icing, the mayor said, adding that officials are assuming “the worst, not the best."
 He called the storm "an ever changing situation," and encouraged residents to keep informed.

-Snow and sleet accumulation forecasts call for 4 inches for New York City under the highest precipitation models, if the storm tracks farther south than predicted.
-The lower-end amounts, which is called a 90 percent probability, predicts snow and sleet beginning in Middletown and Poughkeepsie and extending north, according to the weather service.
+Snow and sleet accumulation forecasts call for 3 inches for New York City under the higher end precipitation models.

 Newark Liberty International Airport said that as of 5 p.m. it had 83 flight cancellations, and LaGuardia airport said it had 57 cancellations.
 JFK airport said it had a total of 162 cancellations.

-Note: CORRECTION (Jan.
-19, 6:45 p.m.
-ET): An earlier version of this article misidentified the airline involved in an incident at Chicago’s O’Hare airport.
-It was a United Airlines flight, not American Airlines.